Fast-64/fast64/README.md

 The level camera settings can be found in the properties editor under the camera tab.
 The RDP default settings can be found in the properties editor under the world tab.

-### C Exporting
-When exporting data to C, a folder will be created (if it does not yet exist) and will be named after the object/armature it is based off of.
-The C files will be saved within this new folder.
-Any previous C files of the same name will be overwritten.

 ### Vertex Colors
 To use vertex colors, select the "Vertex Colored Texture" preset and add two vertex color layers to your mesh named 'Col' and 'Alpha'.
 The alpha layer will use the greyscale value of the vertex color to determine alpha.